RaysaRivera/Honors_proj1/Lesson/IntegerOverflow_lesson.md

 Integer overflow, as a vulnerability, is the usage of the programming concept of integer overflow in a malicious way.
 Oftentimes, this vulnerability is used to make a program act in an unexpected way, leading to loss or overwriting of data.
 The programming concept of integer overflow is a side effect of definite sizing of numbers, and how these numbers are increased.
 All digital data is stored as a set of binary numbers, and the size of these sets need to be predictably defined in order for them to be used effectively.
 Integers, for example, will be kept in a size of binary numbers appropriate for the size of the integer.
 An int in C uses 16 bits to store the number, meaning those bits will be read as a number between -32,768 to 32,767.
 When you increase this integer by one, a binary one will be added to it.
 If one is added to an int holding the value of 32,767, a binary one is added, causing these bits to then hold a value that will be read as -32,768, though the programmer may think this int will contain 32,767 + 1.

-A typical integer overflow attack will involve making a integer value that is expected to be postivie overflow to a negative value, causing the program to behave in an unexpected way, allowing for the attacker to gain access to data they shouldn't.
+A typical integer overflow attack will involve making a integer value that is expected to be positive overflow to a negative value, causing the program to behave in an unexpected way, allowing for the attacker to gain access to data they shouldn't.

 Below is an example of a vulnerable function from [this](http://projects.webappsec.org/w/page/13246946/Integer%20Overflows) website: